fonoster/fonoster/README.md

 <details><summary>Testing</summary>
 <br />
 To interact with your application, point your softphone to Asterisk sub-system.
-Asterisk will be listening for SIP traffic on port <b>6060\tcp</b>.
 The testing information is as follows:

 <br />